 For the soup broth, we're going to use onion, celery, garlic, thyme, turmeric, red chili flakes, and lemon zest to add flavor.
 You can also use dried thyme instead of fresh.

-Saute all of the vegetables until tender, then add the spices and saute until aromatic.
+Saute all of the vegetables in a large pot or Dutch oven until tender, then add the spices and saute until aromatic.

 Continue to simmer the soup until the rice is tender, about 35-40 minutes.
-If you're not a fan of wild rice, you can also use regular rice.
+You can also use regular rice if you're not a fan of wild rice.
 Just be sure to adjust the cooking time since regular rice will cook much quicker.

 Next, remove the chicken from the soup and shred it.
-Add the caramelized mushrooms, parsley, dill, and milk to the pot and let it simmer for 5 minutes.
-I used milk instead of heavy cream to make the soup healthier, but you can also just use the real stuff.
+Add the caramelized mushrooms, parsley, dill, and milk, and let it simmer for 5 minutes.
+I used milk instead of heavy cream to make the soup healthier, but you can also use the real stuff.

 Portion the soup into bowls and place a generous dollop of plain Greek yogurt on top.
-The yogurt will add extra creaminess to the soup along with a hit of acidity.
+The yogurt will add extra creaminess to the soup along with a hint of acidity.